 What Do Possums Eat?

-For them, accessibility of food was never an issue because of their anatomical structure and feeding habits, making them opportunists as they eat whatever they find first.
+For them, accessibility of food was never an issue because of their anatomical structure and feeding habits, making them opportunists as they ate whatever they found first.

 Being nocturnal and having poor eyesight never hindered their hunt for food as they are built with a keen sense of smell and hearing and sharp claws used for digging, climbing, and capturing.